MicrosoftDocs/memdocs/memdocs/intune/user-help/rename-your-device-cpwebsite.md

     ![Zoomed in view of the More icon, highlighted with a red arrow.](./media/rename-reset-device-step3-more-1808.png)

-4. In the box where your device's name appears, type a new name for your device.
+4. In the name field, enter a new name for your device.
 Then tap the **Rename** button.
 Your device now appears with the new name.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).